amgad-div/Airflow-example/README.md

 ## Overview

-The DAG, named "CleanData", is scheduled to run every 5 minutes.
+The DAG, named "CleanData", is scheduled to run every day.
 It has a default start date of April 13, 2024, and is set to retry the tasks once with a 5-minute delay.

 ## Tasks